kampersanda/elinor/elinor-cli/README.md

 +-------------+---------+
 ```

+### Example usage: comparing three systems

+If you want to compare the metrics of three (or more) systems, run:

 ```sh
 cargo run --release -p elinor-cli --bin elinor-compare -- \
   --input-csvs test-data/sample/pred_1.csv \
   --input-csvs test-data/sample/pred_2.csv \
   --input-csvs test-data/sample/pred_3.csv
 ```

+The output will be:

 ```
 # Alias